-To obtain an actual real estate license you must first check with the state in which you want to conduct real estate transactions.
+To obtain an actual real estate license you must first check with the state where you want to conduct real estate transactions.
 In California, you have to take courses and complete a specific amount of hours which will then qualify you to take the state exam.
-Many community colleges offer real estate programs, personally, I would go this route because you can also add business courses.
+Many community colleges offer real estate programs, personally, I would go this route because you can also add business courses to your education plan.
 Many people don't understand that becoming a realtor is just like running and operating a business, therefore, understanding how to run a business is crucial.

 Becoming a Realtor: Steps and Requirements

 To become a realtor, there are several steps and requirements that need to be fulfilled.
 The process involves education, examination, licensing, and ongoing professional development.
 Here are the key steps to becoming a realtor:

 1. Meet the Basic Requirements Before pursuing a career in real estate, it’s important to ensure that you meet the basic requirements.
 These typically include being at least 18 or 19 years old, having a high school diploma or equivalent, and being a legal resident of the United States.

 2. Complete Pre-Licensing Education One of the initial steps is to complete pre-licensing education.
 This involves enrolling in real estate courses approved by the state’s real estate commission or department.
 The number of required hours for pre-licensing education varies by state.